 All students are required to meet Satisfactory Academic Progress (SAP), which is determined by the Department of Education.
 These requirements are consistent with Azusa Pacific University’s graduation requirements and demonstrate academic progress toward degree completion.
-The following requirements are evaluated at the end of each semester (fall, spring, and summer):
+The following requirements are evaluated at the end of each semester:

 Dismissal occurs when a student does not meet the individualized academic plan requirements.
 One dismissal petition is allowed per student while attempting to complete a degree at Azusa Pacific.
+The petition process will be discussed when meeting with an academic success coach.
 The Petition Review Committee decides if completion of a degree can be accomplished.
 The petition committee’s decision is separate from financial aid eligibility.
 If a petition is accepted by this committee, a student may still be ineligible for financial aid, therefore eligible to attend and responsible for full cost of attendance.